Navigation überspringen, direkt zum Inhalt

 Nothing has had such an impressive and lasting impact on the Lusatian landscape and people as opencast lignite mining.
 At present, a multi-layered transformation process can be actively experienced.
 However, the traces of the past are not being erased, but remain part of the emerging future face of the region.
 These are impressive places where the recent industrial past can be seen and felt.

 The "great heritage" is reflected in the special landscape, but also in the architecture and life in this region.
 With World Heritage, Geopark, Biosphere Reserves and Intangible Heritage, four different UNESCO titles have been awarded to the Lusatian region - which is unparalleled worldwide.
-The World Heritage Site Muskauer Park/ Park Mużakowski, the Geopark Muskauer Faltenbogen/ Łuk Mużakowa , the biosphere reserve Oberlausitzer Heide- und Teichlandschaft and the intangible heritage of blue printingare particularly worthy of protection in the opinion of UNESCO.
+The World Heritage Site Muskauer Park/ Park Mużakowski, the transnational World Heritage Site "Settlements of the Moravian Church", the Global Geopark Muskauer Faltenbogen/ Łuk Mużakowa, the Upper Lusatian Heath and Pond Landscape Biosphere Reserve and the intangible heritage of blue printing are particularly worthy of protection in the opinion of UNESCO.

 UNESCO-listed cultural and natural heritage sites, man-made cultural landscapes, areas shaped by open-cast mining and a strong sense of tradition - this is the extraordinary mix that makes Lusatia one of the most exciting regions in the heart of Europe.